J-Siu/johnsiu.com/content/blog/linux-router.md

 `bssid` of the physical wi-fi adapter(`wlp5s0`) is its real mac address.

 `bssid` of the virtual wi-fi adapter(`wlan0`) can be any valid mac address format that don't conflict with other devices in the network.
-I usually just increse the physical adapter mac by 1.
+I usually just increase the physical adapter mac by 1.

 `hostapd` may die during boot up due to interface initialization timing.
 Add following in hostapd.service `[Service]` section: